Cyberbot777/nightingale/README.md

 - Git/GitHub version control with remote push configuration
 - API integration with OpenAI and rate limiting
 - Debugging CORS, environment variables, and cloud hosting issues
+- State management with React hooks and context
+- Database migrations with Alembic for schema updates

 ## Usage Instructions
 1. **Access the Web App**:
    - Visit the live app: [https://nightingale-sigma.vercel.app](https://nightingale-sigma.vercel.app)
-   - Register or use the demo account (`demo/demo123!`) to log in.
+   - Register or use the demo account (`demo@nightingale.ai` / `demo123!`) to log in.
-   - Navigate to the Journal page to write and submit an entry.
+   - Navigate to the Journal page to write, edit, and submit an entry.

-2. **AI Feedback**:
-   - Submit a journal entry to receive reflective AI feedback.
-   - Each user has a limit of 3 free entries.

-3. **Development Setup**:
+2. **Development Setup**:
    - Clone the repository: `git clone https://github.com/Cyberbot777/nightingale.git`
    - Navigate to the backend and frontend folders to install dependencies.
    - Backend: `uvicorn main:app --reload`